Get

 4. They May Already Be Trained

-A one-year-old puppy may have basic manners under their belt and is less likely to have the chaotic puppy energy that results in chewed-up socks, accidents on the floor, and all the joys associated with teething.
+A 1-year-old puppy may have basic manners under their belt and is less likely to have the chaotic puppy energy that results in chewed-up socks, accidents on the floor, and all the joys associated with teething.

-The caveat here is that not all one-year-old dogs waiting for their forever homes in a shelter will come trained at all.
+The caveat here is that not all 1-year-old dogs waiting for their forever homes in a shelter will come trained at all.
 The staff at the shelter can provide valuable insight into what kind of training, if any, the dog you’re considering adopting has had.

 5. They’re Less Likely to Be Adopted